 These gluten free whipped shortbread cookies are light as air and melt in your mouth.
 They're the best shortbread cookies in the world—and made with only 4 basic ingredients!

-First off, let’s make clear that these are not butter cookies.
-They may look like spritz butter cookies (I have a recipe for spritz cookies in Gluten Free on a Shoestring the cookbook that is *mwah* perfection), but butter cookies have a leavener (baking powder) and eggs.
+First off, let's make clear that these are not butter cookies.
+They may look like spritz butter cookies (I have a recipe for spritz cookies in Gluten Free on a Shoestring the cookbook that is *mwah* perfection), but butter cookies have egg yolks, unlike these cookies.